wishiki/Taxi-Inari-Noodle/README.md

 Although there was no instruction given on how fast they should eat noodles, most customers ended up trying to finish the noodles as quick as possible.
 This indicates a kind of a "taximeter" is naturally embedded in most people's default mindsets.

+The font used on the taximeter is "Taxi Meter by David J Patterson". https://www.dafont.com/taxi-meter.font